wprender/cloudbreak-docs/docs/spi.md

 }
 ```

-The entry point of the provider is the  [CloudConnector](https://github.com/sequenceiq/cloudbreak/blob/master/cloud-api/src/main/java/com/sequenceiq/cloudbreak/cloud/CloudConnector.java) interface and every interface that needs to be implemented is reachable trough this interface.
+The entry point for the provider is the  [CloudConnector](https://github.com/sequenceiq/cloudbreak/blob/master/cloud-api/src/main/java/com/sequenceiq/cloudbreak/cloud/CloudConnector.java) interface and every interface that needs to be implemented is reachable trough this interface.

-##Individual resource based deployments
+###Individual Resource Based Deployments

-Providers like GCP that does not support suitable templating mechanism or for customisable providers like OpenStack where the Heat Orchestration (templating) component optional the individual resources needs to be handlet separately.
-This means that resources like networks, discs and compute instances needs to be created and managed with an ordered sequence of API calls and Cloudbreak shall provide a solution to manage the collection of related cloud resources together.
+There are providers such as GCP that do not support suitable templating mechanism, and customisable providers such as OpenStack where the Heat Orchestration (templating) component is optional and individual resources need to be handled separately.

+In such scenarios, resources such as networks, discs, and compute instances need to be created and managed with an ordered sequence of API calls, and Cloudbreak needs to provide a solution to manage the collection of related cloud resources as a whole.

-If the provider has no templating support then the provider's [gradle](http://gradle.org/) module shall depend on the [cloud-template](https://github.com/sequenceiq/cloudbreak/tree/master/cloud-template) module, that includes Cloudbreak defined abstract template.
-This template is a set of abstract and utility classes to support provisioning and updating related resources in an orderly and predictable manner trough ordered sequences of cloud API calls.
+If the provider has no templating support, then the provider's [gradle](http://gradle.org/) module typically depends on the [cloud-template](https://github.com/sequenceiq/cloudbreak/tree/master/cloud-template) module, which includes Cloudbreak defined abstract template.
+This template is a set of abstract and utility classes to support provisioning and updating related resources in an orderly and predictable manner trough ordered sequences of cloud API calls:

 ```
 apply plugin: 'java'